ACFR-RPG/mtrx5700-resources/quickstarts/turtlebot3.md

 ## WiFi Connection
 Turtlebots used for the MTRX subjects at the University of Sydney now run custom software and have a specially designed hardware "hat" which allows the Turtlebots to reconfigure between an access point that broadcasts or WiFi connection to another network.
-We provide a document on Canvas used by MTRX3760 which outlines the configuation of the Turtlebots between these two modes.
+We provide a document on Canvas developed by MTRX staff which outlines the configuation of the Turtlebots between these two modes.

 Please note: students wishing to undertake projects with multiple Turtlebots will need to use a WiFi connection to another network, rather than individual Turtlebots (i.e. all Turtlebots must be in WiFi mode, on the same network e.g. KIRBYBOTS - not AP mode).